rollator3000/BWM-Article/README.md

 * The data comes from the TCGA *(The Cancer Genome Atlas)* and each dataset consits of multiple omics-blocks
 * The data was provided by Roman Hornung, who has worked with these multi-omics data-sets already
 * The provided data doesn't contain any missing values, such that the blockwise-missingness needs to be induced
-* Each data-set uses the 'TP53'-Mutation as response and consits of four blocks 'clinical', 'copy number variation', 'miRNA' & 'RNA'
+* Each data-set uses the 'TP53'-Mutation as response and consits of four further (used) blocks 'clinical', 'copy number variation', 'miRNA' & 'RNA'
-*

 ## Code
 This section contains short descriptions to the scripts in 'Code/' - there is an logical order in these scripts!
 To the '.py' scripts there is always a note to the enviroment to run the script from.
 Details to the enviroments at the end of the READ-ME.

+#### [1] 00_Inspect_raw_data.R
+    - Get a overview to the files in 'Data/Raw'
+      - do they contain all necessary blocks (clin, mirna, mutation, cnv, rna)
+      - is the response 'TP53' part of the 'mutation' block
+      - the amount of features & observations
+      - amount of variables with missing values
+    - Collect the amount of features per block for each DF and collect the Info in a DF (resulting DF saved to Docs/DataInfo)
+    - Get the average amount of features & observations over all DFs

 ## Folder-Structure
 ```